-Derek DeWitt: And you also get, this with…something like 8% of American males are color-blind or have some kind of color-blindness, are born with it, most of them are red-green, and people mistake it: they think it means that they see gray.
+Derek DeWitt: And you also get, this with…something like 8% of American males are color-blind or have some kind of color-blindness, are born with it, most of them are red-green, and people mistake it: they think it means that they see grey.
 They don’t.
 It means that between red and green, the eye has a hard time differentiating.
 So red text on a green background may say Christmas to you, but to a color-blind person, it’s just a smear of confusion.
 And you also get the same thing.
 It’s like, well, I have red but then darker red – to someone who’s color blind, there’s no difference.
 Because the other thing is, they can’t differentiate between shades of a particular color.
 So that’s another thing to think about.

 Sean Matthews: Yeah, contrast is key in terms of this medium.
 A lot of people talk about this, and even we talk about it, the fact that you can incorporate animation or movement on digital signs, which is an advantage to printed signs.

 The problem is, is when you start adding all kinds of just quirky animations If you can rely on the transitions and the platform that you’re using, that adds animation itself.
 You could certainly incorporate some video backgrounds, which are subtle movements.
 You might reflect on the same subtle movement that you see when you look at a weather app on your mobile device.
 When it’s raining outside, you see the little subtle rain drops on the backside of your screen or clouds in the background or whatever.
 And so that sort of subtlety works.
 But when you just start adding animation for the sake of animation, it just becomes this awkward thing that appears.

 Derek DeWitt: It starts to look like a morning children’s TV show.